ua-data7/introllms/docs/chatgpt_prompts.md

         GPTs have the tendency to generate factually incorrect information, along with details that appear to be factually correct.

-        If you do not have the ability to discern the truth in a response, relying upon GPTs to generate legal, health, or scientific content is to be avoided at all cost.
+        If you do not have the ability to discern the truth of a response, relying upon GPTs to generate legal, health, or scientific content is to be avoided.

-        Using GPTs to produce content which will be used to makle health, research, or government is unethical and in some cases likely illegal.
+        Using GPTs to produce content which will be used in decision making for health, research, or government is unethical and may be illegal.